 The reviewer may or may not include a review hearing, or consider additional information.
 In their absolute discretion, reviewers may determine to uphold the findings and sanctions of the initial hearing, or to modify any part of those findings and sanctions.
 Reviewers also may impose additional sanctions in light of new information discovered during the review process.
 Any decision by reviewers is final and not subject to further review.

 STUDENT CENTER

 217 East 23rd Street

-Hours of operation in fall and spring semesters: Monday-Friday, 10:00 AM-10:00 PM Saturday-Sunday, 12:00 PM-6:00 PM Tel: 212.592.2154 interested in reserving space in the Student Center for a club meeting or event, email activities@sva.edu.
+Hours of operation during fall and spring semesters:

+Monday-Friday, 10:00 AM-10:00 PM Saturday-Sunday, 12:00 PM-6:00 PM Tel: 212.592.2154

 Email: activities@sva.edu